 For information on circuit board layout issues for mixed signals, refer to the application note, AN57821 - Mixed Signal Circuit Board Layout Considerations for PSoC® 3 and PSoC 5.

-10. These pins are Do Not Use (DNU); they must be left floating.
+11. Pins are Do Not Use (DNU) on devices without USB.
+The pin must be left floating.

 Figure 2-7.
 Example Schematic for 100-pin TQFP Part with Power Connections